 All colonial homes prize symmetry, even if they’re not architecturally symmetrical.
 Look for ways to balance out your landscaping and design choices to capitalize on the classic style of your colonial home.

 Outward-swinging shutters, wood-shingled roofs, and grilled windows set wannabe colonial homes apart from those that really capture the spirit of the colonial era.
 Pedimented* windows and even something as simple as lantern-style sconces flanking your front door add to the colonial charm.

 *Pedimented windows are low gables; often triangular.
 They have molded or decorative horizontal cornices and/or sloping cornices that mimic the roofline.
 Originally, sloped cornices – also called raking cornices – served to guide rainwater away from the home.
 Today, they are more often valued for their unique decorative qualities than functional features.

 Steer clear of a sterile, green expanse of lawn and embrace a variety of vegetation.
 There’s nothing like a flower-bordered brick sidewalk leading up to your entryway to add real life and sophistication to you home.
-Adding old-world style lighting to your garden will add a bit of detail during the day and highlight the best features of your home after dark.
+Adding old-world colonial style lighting to your garden will add a bit of detail during the day and highlight the best features of your home after dark.

 Renewal by Andersen Replacement Windows Help You Give Your New Jersey Home a Facelift

 Inspired by Colonial-era Designers

 While Renewal by Andersen of New Jersey replacement windows are manufactured with cutting edge technology and design features to meet the high-performance demands of 21s century homeowners, we also value our classic heritage.
 With diverse hardware and style options we’re able to help you create a look and feel that is authentic and functional.